MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: Abstract

 \section{Abstract}

-Dynamic Vision Sensors (DVS), offer a unique advantage in control applications, due to their high temporal resolution, and asynchronous event-based data.
+Dynamic Vision Sensors (DVS) offer a unique advantage in control applications due to their high temporal resolution and asynchronous event-based data.
 Still, their adoption in machine learning algorithms remains limited.
-To address this gap, and promote the development of models that leverage the specific characteristics of DVS data, we introduce the Multi-Modal Dynamic-Vision-Sensor \textit{Line Following} dataset (MMDVS-LF).
-This comprehensive dataset, is the first to integrate multiple sensor modalities, including DVS recordings, RGB video, odometry, and Inertial Measurement Unit (IMU) data, from a small-scale standardized vehicle.
-Additionally, the dataset includes eye-tracking and demographic data of drivers performing a \textit{Line Following} task on a track.
-With its diverse range of data, MMDVS-LF opens new opportunities for developing deep learning algorithms, and conducting data science projects across various domains, supporting innovation in autonomous systems and control applications.
+To address this gap and promote the development of models that leverage the specific characteristics of DVS data, we introduce the MMDVS\=/LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for \textit{Line Following}.
+This comprehensive dataset is the first to integrate multiple sensor modalities, including DVS recordings and eye-tracking data from a small-scale standardized vehicle.
+Additionally, the dataset includes RGB video, odometry, Inertial Measurement Unit (IMU) data, and demographic data of drivers performing a \textit{Line Following}.
+With its diverse range of data, MMDVS\=/LF opens new opportunities for developing event-based deep learning algorithms just like the MNIST dataset did for Convolutional Neural Networks.